Xe/site/blog/rust-crates-go-stdlib-2020-09-27.markdown

 series: rust
 ---

-# Rust Crates that do What the Go Standard library Does

 One of Go's greatest strengths is how batteries-included the standard library is.
 You can do most of what you need to do with only the standard library.
 On the other hand, Rust's standard library is severely lacking by comparison.